Sign In Register

 Is Auburn a Good Place to Live?

-Based on current data, Auburn receives an overall livability score of 3.2 out of 5.0, earning a grade of B. Key strengths include low crime rates, affordable housing.
+Based on current data, Auburn receives an overall livability score of 2.9 out of 5.0, earning a grade of C+.
+Key strengths include low crime rates, affordable housing, abundant sunshine.
 Areas to be aware of include an elevated poverty rate, below-average incomes.
-Auburn offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Auburn has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs